What You Need to Know About Automated Testing in an Embedded System

 Regression Testing: Ensuring Stability Through Continuous Updates

 Regression testing is essential whenever updates or modifications are made to the system.
 This type of testing ensures that new changes do not introduce new issues or disrupt existing functionality.
-In embedded systems, where updates can involve firmware changes, hardware modifications, or software enhancements, regression testing is critical for maintaining system stability.
+In embedded testing specifically the systems where updates can involve firmware changes, hardware modifications, or software enhancements, regression testing is critical for maintaining system stability.
 For example, after updating the firmware on a Raspberry Pi-based IoT device, regression testing would verify that all previously working features continue to function correctly.
 Similarly, in Arduino projects, regression tests ensure that updates to control algorithms or sensor inputs do not negatively impact system performance.
-Automated regression testing tools can be configured to run these tests automatically whenever changes are made, helping maintain the system’s reliability over time.
+Automated regression testing tools can be configured to run these tests automatically whenever changes are made to the source code, helping maintain the system’s reliability over time.

 Challenges and Limitations in Embedded System Testing